truenas/middleware/docs/userguide/index.rst

 It is recommended to always associate extents to targets in a 1:1 manner, even though the GUI will allow multiple extents to be associated with the same target.

-Once iSCSI has been configured, don't forget to start it in Services → Control Services.
-Click the red OFF button next to iSCSI.
+Once iSCSI has been configured, don't forget to start it in :menuselection:`Services --> Control Services`.
+Click the red "OFF" button next to iSCSI.
 After a second or so, it will change to a blue ON, indicating that the service has started.

 Connecting to iSCSI
 ~~~~~~~~~~~~~~~~~~~